vladsmirn289/GoodsShopRest/README.md

 You can follow the next link and describe your problem/suggestion: https://github.com/vladsmirn289/GoodsShop/issues

 ## How to run goods shop application
+For this purpose you can use several variants:
+1. By standard: clone repository and run project from command line.
+This variant is discussed in this section.
+2. Or use docker-compose.
+This variant is discussed below.

 Firstly, you need to clone the git project:
 ```shell script
 git clone https://github.com/vladsmirn289/GoodsShop.git